Chicken Shepherd’s Pie With Hash Browns

 -

-Dice the chicken into 1/2-inch pieces, pat dry, and season with the salt and black pepper.
+Season the chicken all over with about half the salt and pepper.

 -